-&lt;sup>75 Formerly known as Solar Commodity Credit.
+71 Formerly known as Solar Commodity Credit.

-- 7. Western Renewable Energy Generation Information System ("WREGIS") may include, but is not limited to, the annual WREGIS fee and a per MWh certificate fee that is charged as Renewable Energy Credits ("RECs") are retired.
-As discussed in the updated direct testimony of SDG&E witness Elias, the 2024 WREGIS costs are \$0.00400/MWh, or \$0.00000/kWh. - 8.
-CAISO Grid Management Charges ("GMC") include CAISO charges associated with GMCs and energy scheduling.
-The 2024 CAISO GMC costs, as described in the direct testimony of Jimmy Elias, are \$1.070.92/MWh, or \$0.00107092/kWh. - 9.
+As discussed in the direct testimony of SDG&E witness Elias, the 2024 WREGIS costs are \$0.00400/MWh, or \$0.00000/kWh.

+- 8. CAISO Grid Management Charges ("GMC") include CAISO charges associated with GMCs and energy scheduling.
+The 2024 CAISO GMC costs, as described in the direct testimony of Jimmy Elias, are \$0.92/MWh, or \$0.00092/kWh.72 - 9.
 Renewable Integration Costs ("RIC") quantify the costs of renewables integration, such as: 1) variable costs for ancillary services and flexible ramping to integrate intermittent renewables into the grid and 2) fixed costs of long-term solutions to the increased need for flexible capacity.
-The RIC charge is currently set at \$0/kWh as a placeholder.
-A RIC Charge that is greater than \$0/kWh may be imposed in the future on a going-forward basis only to all customers served under this Schedule, unless otherwise directed by the Commission. - 10.
+The RIC charge is currently set at \$0/kWh as a placeholder.73 A RIC Charge that is greater than \$0/kWh may be imposed in the future on a going-forward basis only to all customers served under this Schedule, unless otherwise directed by the Commission. - 10.
 PCIA is intended to serve as a reasonable proxy for the customer indifference charge and is discussed further below.

-Table 10 ECR Illustrative Rate Components
+Table 10 ECR Illustrative Rate Components74

-ECR Illustrative Rat e Components (\$/kWh)
+ECR Illustrative Rate Components (\$/kWh)

-Current Authorized 2024 Rates
+Current Authorized 75 2024 Rates

-Renewable Energy Commodity Price Refer to o Contract
+Renewable Energy Commodity Price 76 Refer to Contract

-Renewable Energy Value Adjustment \$0.00000 \$0.00000
+Renewable Energy Value Adjustment 77 \$0.00000 \$0.00000

 Administrative Costs \$0.00000 \$0.00000

 Marketing Costs \$0.00000 \$0.00000

+Renewable Energy Commodity Credit 78 Refer to Contract

+SDG&E's Average Commodity Cost

+Adjustment See Table e 11 below

-CAISO GMC costs including FF&U are \$0.00109093/kWh.
+CAISO GMC costs including FF&U are \$0.00093/kWh.